koham-me/koham-me.github.io/_posts/2020-05-20-supervised-learning-intro.md

 | 4      |  16        |
 | 5      |  25        |

-From these finite number of observations, we want to find true nature of function, so that we can use it to compute or predict y(dependent variable) for any given value of x(independent variable).
+From these finite number of observations, we want to find true nature of function, so that we can use it to compute or predict $$y$$ (dependent variable) for any given value of $$x$$ (independent variable).
 Since we have only limited number of observation, we may not be able to get the true nature of the function, but we can still try to get an approximation of it.
 This method is called **function approximation**.
-In other word function approximation is to search for the approximate function for the true function in the space of all functions, this has to be supplied with error measure to find how much it deviates from the true nature of function based on the observations from the true function, we want to have as close as possible with respect to the error measure.
+In other word function approximation is to search for the approximate function for the true function in the space of all functions, this has to be supplied with error measure to find how much it deviates from the true nature of function based on the observations from the true function.

 ### Modelling

 As we have seen in previous section, function approximation is method to search for the a function close to true function in space of all functions.
 The space of all functions will be large and it will have infinitely many functions, how do we restrict ourselves to some subset of all functions, such that the search space is smaller and our search procedure becomes feasible.
-We can do this with some assumption about the true nature of the function and then based on observation we can decide the best approximation of true function, this is called as modelling or model building, since we do not know the true.
-If we assume below rectangle as set of all possible functions, then single point is one particular function.
+We can do this with some assumption about the true nature of the function and then based on observation we can decide the best approximation of true function, this is called as modelling or model building.
+If we assume below rectangle as set of all possible functions, then each individual point is a function.
 ![Space of all Functions]({{site.baseurl}}/img/function_space.png)

-We may consider function with some parameters lets say $$\theta$$ then we can take, $$f\hat(x;\theta)$$ as approximation of $$f(x)$$ and then try to find $$\theta$$, based on the observations, for example
+We may consider function with some parameters lets say $$\theta$$, we can think $$f\hat(x;\theta)$$ as approximation of $$f(x)$$ and then try to find $$\theta$$, based on the observations, for example

 $$ f\hat(x;\theta) = x + x^2 + x^3 + ... + x^\theta $$